-I am a freelance VJ, documentary filmmaker and photographer from France covering North Africa and living in Morocco.
+I am a freelance VJ, documentary filmmaker and photographer based in New York City.
 I shoot, edit, report, produce and explore.
 Politics and policy, Human Rights, globalization, environment, social protests and minorty issues represent my main fields of expertise.
-I'm currently focusing on post-Arab Spring transition in North Africa.
+For the past 3 years, I focused on post-Arab Spring transition in North Africa.
 I am also very passionate about digital media and engaging ways to tell stories.
 I began my career as a reporter for CNN, France 2 and Africa 24 and hold a MA in Television Journalism from Goldmsiths, University of London and a BA of Laws at Sorbonne University, Paris.
 I work with my partner Tarek Bouraque, Moroccan freelance VJ and documentary filmmaker.
 We set up our own production company called Global Fronteras Production.

 Meet Said, (fe)male dancer of Marrakech